Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Proofs

 \subsection{Proof of Proposition \ref{PROPmonotonicityY}}

-To prove Proposition \ref{PROPmonotonicityY}, we first show that $LB_{2} \leq \theta^{OO}$ and $\theta^{OO} \leq UB_{2}$.
-Then, we show that $LB_{2}$ and $UB_{2}$ are sharp bounds.
-For completeness, we state one lemma that was previously derived in the literature and is used in our proofs.
-We prove then in Appendix \ref{PROOFlemmapoint}.
+To prove Proposition \ref{PROPmonotonicityY}, we first show that $LB_{1} \leq \theta^{OO}$ and $\theta^{OO} \leq UB_{2}$.
+Then, we show that $LB_{1}$ and $UB_{2}$ are sharp bounds.
+For completeness, we state one lemma previously derived in the literature and used in our proofs.
+We prove i in Appendix \ref{PROOFlemmapoint}.

 \begin{lemma} \citet{Jun2019}: Under Assumption \ref{ASmonotonicityY}, we have that

 \end{lemma}